ProdByGodfather/gin-sample-routers-html/README.md

 Some simple router examples and practical examples with the gin framework and the go programming language.

+this router send you a json data.
+[To see routers JSON](https://prodbygodfather/gin-sample-routers-json)

 ### Examples of routers:
 - router.GET("/hello")
 - router.GET("/hello/:name")